Confessions of a Dietitian Who Feared Carbs

 Editor’s Note: Off-Script—the why, what, and oh sh*t moments behind this article.

-It’s a dietitian cracking open the lie we’ve all been sold: that carbs are the enemy, discipline equals virtue, and women’s relationship with food should be monitored, managed, and moralized.
+What you get isn’t a diet plan.
+It’s a dietitian revealing the lie we’ve all been sold: that carbs are the enemy, that discipline is virtue, that women’s relationship with food should be monitored.